Joe-Barrett/osoui-compose-files/README.md

 # optional: connect to OET. <ctrl><p> + <ctrl><q> to exit
 docker attach oet

+# optional: run a basic integration test against the mvp configuration  using the OET interface
+# errors are displayed on screen - results from the last run are written to 'report.txt' in the
+# test-harness folder.
+make test-cli

 # stop all containers
 make down
 ```